 Managing Depression Among Residents

-This tells you the percent of residents showing signs of depression.
-High rates of depression could reveal a less hospitable environment.
+This indicates the percent of residents who are showing depressive symptoms.
+High rates of depression could be an indicator lower quality care.

 Appropriate Vaccine Usage